camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/40-examples.html.md

 ---

-The following examples show example scenarios of custom Javascript in embedded forms.
+The following examples show example scenarios of custom JavaScript in embedded forms.

 ## Load Additional Resources

-This example includes an image, which is located in the contextPath of the form (e.g. in the same directory).
+This example includes an image, which is located in the contextPath of the form (i.e., in the same directory).
 The URL of the image is retrieved via the _task form key_ method of the REST API:

 ```html
 <form role="form">